WAMF/kiss_repository/README.md

 6. **Always call `dispose()` when done with a repository to clean up resources**
 7. **Handle ID generation outside the repository - the interface expects you to provide IDs**

+## Development Pattern for New Repository Implementations

+When creating a new repository implementation, follow this standardized pattern:

+### 1. Environment Setup
+Set up a testing environment (emulator, local instance, Docker) with configuration files and setup scripts.

+### 2. Test-Driven Development
+Write your implementation using TDD with the shared test logic in `shared_test_logic/`:
+- Use `integration_test/` for Flutter packages with `flutter_test`
+- Use `test/integration/` for pure Dart packages with `test`
+- Create a test framework adapter extending `TestFramework`
+- Implement progressively: ID Management → CRUD → Batch → Query → Streaming

+### 3. Example Integration
+Build a working Flutter app in `example/` demonstrating CRUD, queries, streaming, and batch operations with comprehensive integration tests.

+### 4. Documentation
+Add your implementation to the comparison table in `example/README.md`, documenting capabilities, limitations, and unique features compared to existing implementations.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.